 - New motor

 It is easier to replace burned-out sliding gate opener motors than to repair them, with an average installation cost of $210 to $675.

 Occasionally, automatic gate openers need to be replaced.
 With all parts and labor, replacing an automatic gate opener costs between $1,200 and $3,800.

 Automatic gate openers can stop working when the power system that powers their motors fails.
 The cost of replacing a fried circuit board would range from $135 to $400.
 You might have to spend $125 to $250 to fix electrical wiring issues, and you might have to pay $1,300 to $3,000 to upgrade your home’s electrical panel.
 If you need these repairs, you will likely need to hire an electrician; their service call fees typically range from $75 to $150.

 Gate repair costs vary depending on the materials and type of gate.
 The cost of repairing a damaged steel sliding gate with a bent track would range between $400 and $1,500.

 Repairing an automatic gate opener will depend on these variables.

 - Gate Material

 Gates with heavy weights, such as wood and wrought iron, can be difficult to repair.
 When stuck, heavy metal gates or sliding gates on tracks can be difficult to move by hand.
-Any of these factors can increase labor costs.
+Any of these factors can increase labor and installation costs.

 Having an entry system with a wireless or wired control device that fails can be a challenge to fix and can be expensive to replace.
 For example, replacing a keypad can range from $150 to $700.